 We're big fans of decluttering.
-Marie Kondo's Kon Mari decluttering method (that's Marie above, for the uninitiated) and Margareta Magnusson's Swedish Death Cleaning decluttering method (yup, you read that right) are both favourites of ours.
+Marie Kondo's tidying up technique and Margareta Magnusson's Swedish Death Cleaning decluttering method (yup, you read that right) are both favourites of ours.
 Of course, both of these are about helping you have a good clear out (and they work), but selling your stuff is a whole other skill.

 Our advice (also hard-won) is this:

 - Put everything you want to sell in one place and take photos of each item from various angles (on your phone is easiest);